turingschool/launch-curriculum/module6/lessons/Week1/JobHuntHustle.md

 <aside class="instructor-notes" markdown="1">
     <p><strong>Instructor Note</strong><br>
     When introducing this question, I would mention that there is no right or wrong answer here.
 Each person has a very unique perspective based on background, experiences, and identity.
-Also remind folks that when we share as a large group they should only share their own perspective. </p>
+Also, remind folks that when we share as a large group they should only share their own perspective. </p>
 </aside>